 Born on this date in 1856 was James “Pud” Galvin, the winningest pitcher to ever suit up for the Pittsburgh Pirates franchise.
 He joined the team having already won 222 games by the age of 28 and by the time he retired following the 1893 season he would be the major league leader in wins, a record he would hold until he was passed by Cy Young in 1903.
 Pittsburgh, while still in the American Association at the time, purchased Galvin from the Buffalo Bisons of the National League on July 13, 1885.
-He went just 3-7 that first year for the Alleghenys as the team went 13-26 from August 1st on.
-The next year he was back in form, winning 29 games and pitching 434 innings, helping Pittsburgh to a 80-57 record which led to their invitation to join the National League the following season.
+He went just 3-7 that first year for the Alleghenys and the team went 13-26 from August 1st until the end of the season.
+The next year Galvin was back in form, winning 29 games and pitching 434 innings.
+He helped Pittsburgh to a 80-57 record, which in turn helped lead to their invitation to join the National League the following season.

-Also born on this date, in 1869, was pitcher Alex Jones, who made just one start for the 1889 Alleghenys despite the fact he won the game while striking out 10 batters and he was just 19 years old at the time.
-The September 25, 1889 game he pitched for the Alleghenys against the Washington Nationals was his pro debut, Jones was a local kid that Pittsburgh signed for that game.
-The Nationals had trouble with the 5″9 lefty but still scored five runs, three of them earned, in their 8-5 loss.
-Jones next played pro ball for his hometown team in Bradford, Pa during the 1891 season,there is no record of him playing pro ball in 1890.
-He next played in the majors in 1892 and despite a 3.42 ERA his record was just 5-14 in 22 games.
-He played off and on in pro ball until 1907 but his major league career after 1892 consisted of a complete game win for the Philadelphia Phillies in 1894 and two games for the 1903 Detroit Tigers
+Also born on this date, in 1869, was pitcher Alex Jones, who made just one start for the 1889 Alleghenys.
+He won the game while striking out ten batters and he was just 19 years old at the time, but never got another shot with the Alleghenys.
+The September 25, 1889 game he pitched for Pittsburgh against the Washington Nationals was his pro debut.
+Jones was a local kid that they signed just for that game.
+The Nationals had trouble with the 5″9 lefty, but still scored five runs(three earned) in their loss that day.
+Jones next played pro ball for his hometown team in Bradford, Pa during the 1891 season.
+There is no record of him playing pro ball in 1890.
+He next played in the majors in 1892, splitting his season between the Louisville Colonels and Washington Senators.
+Despite a 3.42 ERA that season, his record was just 5-14 in 22 games.
+He played off and on in pro ball until 1907, but his major league career after 1892 consisted of a complete game win for the Philadelphia Phillies in 1894 and two games for the 1903 Detroit Tigers

 We here at Pirates Prospects would like to wish all of our readers a Merry Christmas and Happy Holidays!
 Thank you for your support throughout the year.